ewoks-kit/ewokscore/doc/reference/specs.rst

 --------------

 A node executes whenever all its inputs from required links are available.
-Inputs from required links are *cached* and reused for all subsequent executions.
+Inputs from required links are *cached* per link and reused for all subsequent executions.

 Inputs from optional links influence execution depending on when they arrive and their configuration.